-The US Election in Germany Posted by Sten on Nov 12, 2020 in Culture, Current Events, Language, Television, vocabulary
+The US Election in Germany Posted by Sten on Nov 12, 2020 in Culture, Language

 As expected, the US election was a drawn-out process this time with television networks being careful with their projections.
 The winner was projected only last Friday.
 As always with the election of a new president in the United States, the whole world was watching – Germany as well.
 How was the election covered, and what did Merkel have to say about it?

 In Germany, the US elections are known as the US-Wahl.
 The only ones that are really followed and tracked like this are the presidential elections every four years.
 And while Germany does not have a network that covers the election non-stop like Fox News, MSNBC or CNN, Nachrichtensender (news channels) like Tagesschau ran a live blog similar to the American outlets with continuous updates of Wahlergebnisse (election results) and a Karte (Map) with updates.
 But not just Tagesschau.
 Also ZDF has live updates, for example.
 Not that this doesn’t happen for the German elections – it does.